-A colorful piece of ribbon or fabric tied to the handle of your generic-looking bag will definitely avoid any awkward, and perhaps unpleasant, incidents.
-Make sure you go bright as possible and look for shades that are a bit off the norm.
+A colorful piece of ribbon or fabric tied to the handle of your generic-looking bag will help avoid any awkward, and perhaps unpleasant, incidents.
+Make sure you go bright as possible and look for shades that are a bit out of the norm.

 Use Luggage Handle Wraps

 You can also get some colorful wraps for your luggage handles.
 These neoprene and nylon wraps come in a wide variety of colors, and you can even personalize them with your name, a funny message, or even a favorite photo printed across the face of the wrap.
 As a bonus, they also make your luggage handles softer making for a more comfortable carrying experience.

 Bought too many clothes and souvenirs on your trip?
 No worries.
 Just use a luggage belt to keep your tightly bound bags from bursting open when baggage handlers are throwing them about.
 These belts can also be personalized with your name or other information that’s specific to you, giving your bags a unique flair that makes them unmistakably yours.

 A slightly more budget-friendly option is to get some colorful duct tape, maybe with with neon colors or colorful patterns.
 You can put the duct tape just on your handle or go wild decorating the entire bag.
 It may look gaudy, but wild decorations make it a lot less likely that someone is going to pick it up thinking it’s theirs.
 Be sure you place tape on all the sides of the bag so that you can spot it no matter what angle it comes out on the belt!